m4ttsch/omscs-notes-notes/information-security/software-security.md

 The main idea with return-to-libc is that we have driven our exploit through instructions already present on the system, as opposed to supplying our own.

 ## Heap Overflows
-An overflow doesn’t have to occur to memory associated with the stack.
+An overflow doesn't have to occur to memory associated with the stack.
 A **heap overflow** describes buffer overflows that occur in the heap.

-One crucial difference between the heap and the stack is that the heap does not have a return address, so the traditional stack overflow / return-to-libc mechanism won’t work.
+One crucial difference between the heap and the stack is that the heap does not have a return address, so the traditional stack overflow / return-to-libc mechanism won't work.

 What we have in the heap are function pointers, which can be overwritten to point to functions that we want to execute.